 internal.yourdomain.com NS ns1.internal.yourdomain.com.(ns1 lives insideinternal.yourdomain.com). - Glue NOT required:

-internal.yourdomain.com NS ns1.dnshost.com.(ns1 lives indnshost.com, a separate zone).
+internal.yourdomain.com NS ns1.dnshost.com.(ns1 lives indnshost.com, a separate zone, so the resolver looks it up independently).

-If you can avoid glue by using NS targets in a different zone (e.g. your DNS provider’s nameservers), do it.
+If you can avoid glue by using NS targets in a different zone (for example your DNS provider’s nameservers, ns1.dnshost.com), do it.
 That eliminates this entire problem class.

 Step 2: If glue is required, add A and AAAA records at the parent